 Hello friends!
-Today I wanted to talk to you about something really important, and that is about how to create a newsletter for your website.
 If you haven’t already gotten onto the email marketing train, now is the time to do it — no matter how far along you are in your blogging journey.
-I promise you, it’s better to begin building and using a mailing list as soon as you can.
+It’s always better to begin building and using a mailing list sooner rather than later.
 The more you put your mailing list on the back burner, the more engagement you lose with your audience.
 Imagine all of those one-time visitors that could have easily been converted into a committed readership.
-Ouch!
+Eek!

 Why is having a mailing list important, you ask?
 Well…